New St. Marks Baths

 Mailman spent years fighting to reopen the Baths in court, arguing that its closure constituted an invasion of patrons’ right to privacy and freedom of association.
 He died on June 9, 1994, from complications related to AIDS, at the age of 55.
 Shortly after his death, the building was sold to a video chain store.

-Entry by Marc Zinaman, project consultant (October 2021).
+Entry by Marc Zinaman, project volunteer, with Ken Lustbader, project director (October 2021).

 NOTE: Names above in bold indicate LGBT people.